hackclub/sprig/docs.md

 `
 ```

-> **Note!** The `*` works as a wildcard, matching sprites of any type or an empty cell.
+> **Note!** The `*` works as a wildcard, matching sprites of any type or an empty tile.
 >
-> You can use `.` to only match only an empty cell.
+> You can use `.` to only match only an empty tile.
 If you looked at the textual representation of maps, you'll notice this syntax is familiar.

 ### getAll(type)